ConvertKit/convertkit-wordpress/readme.txt

 == Changelog ==

 ### 1.9.3 2020-11-11
-* New: Increase minimum supported WordPress verion to 4.7 and maxiumum supported WordPress version to 5.5.3
+* New: Increase minimum supported WordPress version to 4.7 and maximum supported WordPress version to 5.5.3
 * Fix: Fix occasional "undefined variable" notice when viewing ConvertKit forms dropdown
 * Fix: Only log transients from `get_form()` method when debugging is enabled
-* Tweak: Remove `sslverify => false` argument from main ConertKit API call
+* Tweak: Remove `sslverify => false` argument from main ConvertKit API call

 ### 1.9.2 2019-12-20
 * Fix issue that prevented Google fonts from loading on landing pages